 Steve Hicken (Team Manager):

 “Sylvain, Taylor and Richard are all top riders, and between them they’ve a wealth of knowledge and experience of racing at different levels.
 We’re delighted to retain the services of Taylor after he had such a successful year, dominating the stock class.
 We were very keen that our 2017 plans should have a solid mix of experience and young British talent which I believe we now have in a perfect combination.
-We are fully committed to racing, as are the riders and together with the factory support from Suzuki I feel that we can challenge for both Championships next year.Enjoy more Fast Bikes reading in the four-weekly magazine.
+We are fully committed to racing, as are the riders and together with the factory support from Suzuki I feel that we can challenge for both Championships next year.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.